-(14) Has the methodology of data collection or analysis changed since the last reporting period?
+- (14) Has the methodology of data collection or analysis changed since the last reporting period?
 How?
 Why?
-No.

-(15) What is the long-term data trend (since the start of data collection)?
-N/A. Completed acreage has generally increased each year at a rate dependent on the resources available to construct and/or seed reefs.

-(16) What change(s) does the most recent data show compared to the last reporting period?
+No. - (15) What is the long-term data trend (since the start of data collection)?
+Completed acreage has generally increased each year at a rate dependent on the resources available to construct and/or seed reefs. - (16) What change(s) does the most recent data show compared to the last reporting period?
 To what do you attribute the change?
-Is this actual cause or educated speculation?
+Would you characterize that change in the recent progress as an increase, decrease, no change, or completed for this outcome?